Updated: Oct 12, 2021

 Finally, as most things are moved online during the COVID-19 crisis, so too have most attorneys and mediators.
 The demand for remote mediation as an alternative has spiked, and as a result, people are finding it harder to arrange mediators.
 Currently this does not present a huge issue as delayed mediation is still subject to less delays than a closed court system.
 However, it is something to be cognizant of regarding time sensitive matters.

-Let LML help you grow your business and resolve your legal issues.
+Let LML help your business and resolve your legal issues.